 Traditional fridges have a red button that acts as a defrost switch.
-You’ll need to press it to get rid of ice or frost buildup and make sure your appliance is working correctly.
+Pressing it helps eliminate ice of frost buildup, ensuring the proper functioning of your appliance.

-Keep reading to learn more about this button!
+Keep reading to learn more about the red button in fridges!

 What Does the Red Button in Your Fridge Do?

-Most modern refrigerators have an Auto Defrost or Frost Free function that automatically heats the cooling element (evaporator coil) to melt any frost or ice.
+Modern refrigerators have an Auto Defrost or Frost Free function that automatically heats the cooling element (evaporator coil) to melt frost or ice.
 Then, the compressor’s heat evaporates the resulting water into the air.

-However, not all fridges offer this convenient function.
-In some older models, you’ll need to manually defrost your fridge by pushing a button.
+However, not all fridges offer the Auto Defrost function.
+In some older models, you’ll need to manually defrost your fridge by pushing a red button.

-So, if you’re seeing a red button in your fridge, it’s probably a defrost switch.
+So, if you see a red button in your fridge, it’s probably a defrost switch.
 If you press it, your appliance will start melting any ice or frost buildup.
 Then, the water will drip into a tray.

-The defrosting process usually takes a couple of hours, but the duration may vary depending on your fridge’s size, model number, and brand.
+The defrosting process usually takes a couple of hours, but the duration will vary depending on your fridge’s size, model number, and brand.

 What Happens if You Don’t Press the Red Button in Your Fridge?